Shipbuilding: Ancient Egypt

 Early Egyptians also knew how to assemble planks of wood with treenails to fasten them together, using pitch for caulking the seams.
 The "Khufu ship", a 43.6-meter vessel sealed into a pit in the Giza pyramid complex at the foot of the Great Pyramid of Giza in the Fourth Dynasty around 2500 BC, is a full-size surviving example which may have fulfilled the symbolic function of a solar barque.
 Early Egyptians also knew how to fasten the planks of this ship together with mortise and tenon joints.

-Indus Valley
+Ancient India

 The oldest known tidal dock in the world was built around 2500 BC during the Harappan civilisation at Lothal near the present day Mangrol harbour on the Gujarat coast in India.
 Other ports were probably at Kot Bala and Dwarka.
 However, it is probable that many small-scale ports, and not massive ports, were used for the Harappan maritime trade.
 Ships from the harbour at these ancient port cities established trade with Mesopotamia.
 Shipbuilding and boatmaking may have been prosperous industries in ancient India.
 Native labourers may have manufactured the flotilla of boats used by Alexander the Great to navigate across the Hydaspes and even the Indus, under Nearchos.
 The Indians also exported teak for shipbuilding to ancient Persia.
 Other references to Indian timber used for shipbuilding is noted in the works of Ibn Jubayr.